-|Business mileage||57.5 cents per mile||56 cents per mile|
+|Business mileage||56 cents per mile||58.5 cents per mile|

-|Medical and moving mileage||17 cents per mile||16 cents per mile|
+|Medical and moving mileage||16 cents per mile||18 cents per mile|

 |Charitable mileage||14 cents per mile||14 cents per mile|

-The chart above shows the standard IRS mileage rates for tax years 2020 and 2021.
-The standard mileage rate is the amount you can deduct based on miles driven, rather than your actual vehicle expenses.
+The chart above shows the standard IRS mileage rates for tax years 2021 and 2022.
+The standard mileage rate is the amount you can deduct based on miles driven rather than your actual vehicle expenses.

-The standard mileage rate is a simplified way of deducting your mileage based on the number of miles driven instead of your actual costs.
-You keep track of your miles driven for IRS-approved purposes and multiply them based on the standard mileage rate.
-For example, if you drive your vehicle 1,000 miles for IRS-approved business purposes in 2021, you’ll be able to deduct $560 based on the 56-cent-per-mile rate for that tax year.
+The standard mileage rate is a simplified way of deducting your mileage.
+It is based on the number of miles driven instead of your actual costs.
+You keep track of your miles driven for IRS-approved purposes (business, medical activity, moving, or charitable work).
+Then, you multiply them by the correct mileage rate.

 To use the standard mileage rate for a car you own, you need to choose this method for the first year you use the car for business.
 You can then choose between deductions based on the standard mileage rate or actual costs in subsequent years.
 If you choose the standard mileage rate for a vehicle you’re leasing, you’ll need to stick with that method for the entire lease.

 You can choose to deduct the actual costs of using your vehicle instead of deducting your mileage.
-If you’re using a vehicle for both business and personal reasons, you can only deduct the costs for business use.
+If you’re using a vehicle for both business and personal reasons, you can deduct only the costs for business use.
 You can include the following expenses: